 The first differences are pretty obvious.
 You can see the different colors.
 Bum Bum cream is a pale yellow.
 Acai is a pale purple.
 That means they both kind of match their outer packaging.
 Coco Cabana does not take on a pale teal.
 As the name suggests, it is a pale white.
 It has coconuts in it.
-A lot of people will tell you that Coco Cabana or Bum Bum cream have tropical scents.
+A lot of people will tell you that Bum Bum cream has a tropical scent.
 This is why fragrance is so personal.
 To me, Bum Bum smells like sweet, butter cookies.
 Expect it to smell like baked goods.
 There is a floral scent to Acai where you’d only expect fruit.
-We get kettle corn from Coco Cabana, but I’ve heard it was reformulated.
-Until I smell the new one, I cannot offer an opinion on the fragrance.
+While we got kettle corn from the original Coco Cabana, we now get something closer to fresh coconuts with the reformulated version.

 I can tell you from fragrance alone, I prefer the Bum Bum Cream.
 Nothing beats smelling like a bakery to me.
 It smells so sweet, and the smell really lasts a long time.
-Coco Cabana comes in just behind it, because kettle corn smells almost as sweet as baked cookies.
+Coco Cabana comes in just behind it, because I love the smell of coconut, even though I can pass on the taste.
 While I do not dislike Acai, it is my least favorite.
 If it smelled more like Acai, I would have preferred that to the floral scent it has.

 That brings us to texture.
 The Bum Bum Cream has a medium density, the Acai is the thickest, and the Coco Cabana is the thinnest.
 Surprisingly, they moisturize in order from thinnest to thickest.
 Coco Cabana is the most moisturizing, Bum Bum Cream is in the middle, and Acai is the weakest.
 It’s funny, because Acai feels the most moisturizing, but it starts failing before the 24-hour mark where the other two hold on.
-Bum Bum does not moisturize my skin well enough in the winter, but I think there is a chance Coco Cabana might.
-Looks like I will purchase the new formula (to smell it and test its winter moisturizing effects).
-I will come back and edit the results, if I remember.
+Sadly, none of them moisturize my dry skin enough in the winter.
+I have officially tested them now, and I am sad.
+No winter glowing for me, because I do not need flaky skin mixed with glitter.

 Here I am sparkling with the Sol de Janeiro Brazilian Bum Bum Cream.